To-Fujita/3D_DeskTop_Mascot_with_MMD_Models/README.md

 If you want to create new models and new motions for the Desk Top Mascot, please refer to the next steps.
 ### Step-1:
-To create or to download new models and new motions from MMD download site.
+To download (or to creat) new models and new motions from MMD download site.
 Then, rename the motion files as like "model file name" + 3 digit of numbers + ".vmd".
+Please save those files in the same directory at "Data" folder of DeskTopMascot.

 For Example:
 - Download model file: YumemiNemu_mmd.pmx